Storing apples is neither complicated nor expensive.

-Storing apples is neither complicated nor expensive: all you need is plenty of newspaper and a sizeable basket or, alternatively, an apple tray.
+All you need to store apples safely is plenty of newspaper and a sizeable basket or, alternatively, an apple storage tray.
 From then on, a little care is needed to ensure that rotten apples aren’t spoiling good ones.

 One of the easiest ways to spoil a batch of apples is to allow them to bruise.
 Only perfect apples should be stored so give each one a good once-over for cracks, bruises and imperfections before packing.

-Pantries and garages are the obvious solution (particularly if they have outside walls) however, some warn not to store them with potatoes which release a harmless gass as they age which reacts with the apples.
+Pantries and garages are the obvious solution (particularly if they have outside walls) however, some warn not to store them with potatoes which release a harmless gas as they age which reacts with the apples.